-Apart from selfies, landscape photos are probably one of the most popular types of photos taken today.
+Apart from selfies, landscape photos are probably one of the most popular photos taken today.
 A landscape photo, in technical terms, is any photograph of land, countryside, structures, people, objects, or animals.
 That means a landscape photo can be any photo you take of your surroundings, whether hiking, walking, or camping in the woods.

 - Types of Landscape Photos